Jerry L. O'Connor: Political career

 In December 2021, incumbent Wisconsin state representative Jeremy Thiesfeldt announced he would not seek a sixth term in the Assembly.
 The following Spring, O'Connor announced that he would run for the Republican nomination to succeed Thiesfeldt in the 52nd Assembly district.
 The district covers most of central Fond du Lac County and is safely Republican, and ultimately saw three other candidates enter the race for the Republican nomination.
 O'Connor prevailed by a wide margin in the primary, taking 55% in the four-person contest.
 He went on to win the general election with 62% of the vote.

-He will take office in January 2023.
+He took office in January 2023.

 Personal life and family

 Jerry O'Connor has six brothers.
 He has been married twice.
 He married his high school sweetheart, Amy Lansdowne, on August 26, 1972, in Madison, Wisconsin.
 They had two daughters together and were married for nearly 43 years before she died of cancer in 2015.
 He subsequently married Luanne Bohlman-Romuald, a widow and mother of three adult children.
 Jerry and Luanne reside in the town of Fond du Lac, just outside the city of Fond du Lac.